 “It’s a lot of barachs,” the hooded man pointed out.
 “And as promised, I will give you one platinum and five gold now; the rest will be given upon completion.”

 Though Keagan was silent for a while, half listening to a heated debate about which roll was superior, he had made his decision as soon as the offer was made.
 “Deal,” he finally said, scooping up the silver in front of him.

 “Good,” the hooded man said pleasantly, digging around in another pocket.
 He pulled out a small square of parchment, as well as the promised coins, sliding all of it across the table.
 “Half your pay, and the details of the job.
 I hope to hear from you soon, Keagan.
 I can be in Koslun within three days.”
 With that, the man grabbed his dagger and rose, adjusting his hood.
 “Happy hunting.”
 Then he was gone, slipping between the other patrons and out the door.

 Keagan pocketed the coins quickly and sheathed his own knife.
 He put the parchment away in a pocket, resolving to read it later.
 He had just finished a job; he deserved a break before starting another.
 With that thought, he gathered up his drink and joined the table where two drunken men battled for the contents of the other’s wallet.
 The job could wait.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Caitlin CareyWrite a Review